Tourism (General Provisions) (Jersey) Order 1990

 (h)

-(i) the business is under the management of a responsible person who resides on the premises when they are open for the lodging of persons.[22]
+(i) the premises are under the management of a competent person and that person or their delegate resides on the premises whenever open to resident guests;

 PART 6